Skip to content

 These conditions might be exclusions on other policies, so you should always check with your provider.
 What’s covered and what’s not will be explained on your policy documents.

-If you’re turned down for travel insurance due to health issues you can usually still get insurance via a specialist insurer.
+Yes, there are travel insurers who specialise in offering cover to people with more severe medical conditions.
+So if you’re turned down for travel insurance due to health issues you can often still get insurance via a specialist insurer.

 The government-backed MoneyHelper has a directory of specialist travel insurance providers which can help if you have a serious medical condition or disability.